 Group lists can also be defined with the terminal lat out-group EXEC command.
 This command is entered at the EXEC prompt instead of after a line command in the configuration file, and makes a local change to the group list.
+See the "Managing the System" chapter which describes terminal parameter setting commands.

-Note: If the host node and protocol translator do not share a common group number, the host's services will not display when the user enters one of the show lat commands.
+Note: If the host node and terminal server do not share a common group number, the host's services will not display when the user enters one of the show lat commands.